 Bush's \$2 billion request for FY 2004 included only \$100 million for the Fund, and his FY 2005 budget requests only \$200 million.
-The Administration (and Mr. Tobias) have claimed that the Fund has more money on hand than it has been able to spend.
+Administration (and Mr. Tobias) have claimed that the Fund has more money on hand than it has been able to spend.
 This is contradicted by recent reports that the Fund is considering delaying grant applications because of an impending funding shortage.
 In fact, the Global Fund announced in June 2003 that it would need at least another \$700 million to fund projects that were up for approval in 2003.56 In all these respects, President Bush's global AIDS initiative re-asserts bilateralism and subverts multilateralism, at a moment when the Global Fund had just begun to gain traction.

 Bilateral aid can be a more effective tool in the Administration's push to shape the terms of sexual policy for the world.
 For example, a US-Brazil joint venture on HIV/AIDS treatment, care, and prevention, in Lusophone Africa was announced in June 2003 by the White House.
-The announcement for the bilateral agreement studiously avoids mention of sexuality education or condoms in connection with HIV prevention.57 Sources connected to the Ministry of Health in Brazil report that the U.S. insisted on abstinence-only as the www.kaisernetwork.org/daily_reports/rep_hiv.cfm#20315.
+The announcement for the bilateral agreement studiously avoids mention of sexuality education or condoms in connection with HIV prevention.57 Sources connected to the Ministry of Health in Brazil report that the U.S. insisted on abstinence-only as the standard for the program, and that Brazil chose to leave sexuality education out of it in order to access the funds.